bqworks/accordion-slider-jquery/docs/modules.md

 </accordion>
 ```

-If you wan to use lazy loading you simply need to add the `lazyLoading` attribute to the root `accordion` node and specify the path of the placeholder image.
+If you want to use lazy loading, you simply need to add the `lazyLoading` attribute to the root `accordion` node and specify the path of the placeholder image.

 *Example:*